 All the rooms have their own individual personality and the living space is very vibrant and welcoming.
+Please note there is no air conditioning, but each room has a ceiling fan and enjoy the sea breeze.
 The Last House provides for a quintessentially seaside vacation combined with a variety of wildlife, cultural and heritage destinations to visit on the south coast.

 It can be sold as a whole villa or separate rooms, and is therefore fantastic for both families and couples.
 Especially as the property is packed full of entertaining equipment and games for everyone to enjoy.
 You can go cycling, surfing and boarding, or play a little leisurely croquet on the lawn.

 The Last House has five bedrooms, consisting of four double bedrooms with en-suite bathrooms and one smaller bedroom.
 There is a small room available for those that used when the property is booked exclusively and occupied by either small children or a nanny.
 Cinnamon Hill Suite is on the upper floor overlooking the garden and sea.
 Alongside it are two twin rooms which have to be booked together as they share a bathroom.
 Atteriya and Moonamal are both double rooms on the ground floor, separated from the main house, with doors opening to the garden in front and behind.
 Na is on the ground floor at the rear of the property, it is only one without a sea view but overlooks the courtyard instead.

 Children welcome to come and stay at The Last House.
 However, there are no facilities available for them at the hotel.